nbusseneau/FuelDaylightSaving/README.md

 ## But why?

-**Fuel Daylight Saving™️** helps you ~~reduce your CO₂ emissions~~ save on precious fuel and reduce the frequency of annoying refueling rounds.
+**Fuel Daylight Saving™** helps you ~~reduce your CO₂ emissions~~ save on precious fuel and reduce the frequency of annoying refueling rounds.
 Incidentally, it also helps you ~~fight against climate change~~ save on FPS when in daylight, as lit **fireplaces** are resource hogs in Valheim.

 ## Compatibility